Characteristics

 Habitat

-Patagonian cavies live in the Pampas of Argentina, a vast, treeless region made up of grasslands and brushlands.
+Patagonian cavies inhabit the Pampas of Argentina, a vast, treeless region comprising grasslands and brushlands.

 Near Threatened Species: